Particular/docs.particular.net/servicematrix/getting-started-with-nservicebus-using-servicematrix-2.0-fault-tolerance.md

 Creating a website that can communicate with a backend platform is nothing new and can easily be done in a variety of ways, commonly using web services or direct connection to a database.

-To demonstrate the durability and fault tolerance you will use your Online Sales example from the last section.
-You will run the solution but shut down the backend system as you place orders.
-Let's see what happens.
+To demonstrate the durability and fault tolerance create a simple ServiceMatrix project named OnlineSales with an ASP.NET frontend named OnlineSales.ECommerce and a separate backend endpoint named OnlineSales.OrderProcessing.
+Have the frontend send a SubmitOrder command message that the `OrderProcessing` backend handles.
+(For a walkthrough of creating a ServiceMatrix project, see [Getting started with ServiceMatrix](getting-started-with-servicematrix-2.0.md).)

-### Run the online sales solution
+### Run the solution

-In Visual Studio, hit F5 and run the `OnlineSales` solution again and make sure the messages are being processed.
-The console application will indicate the `SubmitOrder` message was [received](images/servicematrix-reqresp-orderprocessor.png "Order Processing Console").
+In Visual Studio, hit F5 and run your solution and go to the 'Test Messages' page of the web application and click the 'Send' button a few times to send a few messages.
+The console application will indicate the `SubmitOrder` messages were [received](images/servicematrix-reqresp-orderprocessor.png "Order Processing Console").

 ### Shut down order processing

 Close the Order Processing console application by clicking the 'X' in the top right corner.
 Be sure to leave the website application running.

-Go to the 'Test Messages' page of the web application and click the 'Send' button a few times to send a few messages.
+Go to the 'Test Messages' page of the web application again and click the 'Send' button a few more times to send a few more messages.

 Notice that the website remains responsive and able to take orders even though the backend system is now shut down.
 The front end and backend are not synchronously communicating so there is no blocking and no error in the front end when the backend is offline.
 This makes it easier to upgrade the backend and provides for a more highly available system.
 Contrast this to your experience when connecting directly to web services or a database.
 In both cases your site would be down!